- Academic English Studies (ESL)

 - Sociology and Anthropology

-Maya Gold, Class of 2014 — Climate Change and Clean Energy Associate at Environment North Carolina, Raleigh, NC
+Maya Gold, Class of 2014 - Climate Change and Clean Energy Associate with Environment North Carolina

 I’m a campaign organizer—or, if I’m feeling pretentious, the Climate Change and Clean Energy Associate—with Environment North Carolina, a grassroots environmental advocacy group.
 I’m currently working on North Carolina’s efforts to pass the Clean Power Plan, an EPA proposal that would decrease carbon emissions from stationary power plants by 30% by 2030.
 It’s a job that has a lot of different hats.
 I work to build up our coalitions, talking with business leaders and local electeds to get them to sign on in support of the bill.
 I do quite a bit of media work, writing Letters to the Editor, Facebook posts, and op eds.
 I organize and hold events, up to and including press conferences.
 And, of course, I train a small fleet of interns to do the same.
 Lewis & Clark’s Political Science department was invaluable in preparing me for this job.
 Its diversity of academic offers has taught me to balance a lot of different skills and thought patterns; its rigor has taught me to time manage a seemingly unworkable workload; and its departmental love for debate and sound logic has taught me to argue and reason with the best of them!